What to do if You Were in a Dog Attack in Mississippi

 You can have a jury trial if you want or you can have a judge decide the case (called a “bench trial.”)
 At the close of evidence, the judge or jury will read the verdict.
 Whichever side loses can usually bring an appeal.

-Speak with an Experienced Dog Bite Lawyer in Mississippi
+Speak with an Experienced Dog Attack Lawyer in Mississippi

 Dog bites leave their victims with many scars—physical, mental, and emotional.
 Fortunately, Mississippi allows victims to seek compensation in the courts.
 For help getting the justice you deserve, reach out to the Harris Law Firm today for a free case evaluation.